dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 contain exactly one element which is a constructor named `C.m`.
 This is not a static member invocation, and it is specified in a section below.

-In addition to these rules for invocations of static members of an extension or a class, a corresponding set of rules exist for an extension and the following: An enumerated declaration *(`enum ...`)*, a mixin class, a mixin, and an extension type.
-They only differ by being concerned with a different kind of on-declaration.

 In addition to the member invocations specified above, it is also possible to invoke a static member of the enclosing declaration based on lexical lookup.
-This case is applicable when an expression in a class, enum, mixin or extension type resolves to an invocation of a static member of the enclosing declaration.
+This case is applicable when an expression in an extension declaration resolves to an invocation of a static member of the enclosing extension.

-*This invocation will never invoke a static member of an extension which is not the enclosing declaration.
-In other words, there is nothing new in this case.*
+*There is nothing new in this treatment of lexically resolved invocations.*

 #### Declarations of constructors in extensions